 More General Priors on Binary Matrices

 - Rows are data points

-- Columns are latent features
+- Columns are features

-- We can think of infinite binary matrices...
+- We can think of IBPs as priors on infinite binary matrices...

 - ...where each data point can now have multiple features, so...

 - ...the rows can sum to more than one.